Environmental Liability - Law, Policy and Practice - Volume 24 - Issue 6

 Articles

-Managing Waste: the gap between the EU Directives and corporate law in Member States – a mess of case law needing
+Managing Waste: the gap between the EU Directives and corporate law in Member States – a mess of case law needing a clean-up

 IRENE LYNCH FANNON